serilog/serilog-sinks-opentelemetry/README.md

 A more complete configuration would specify the `endpoint` and `resourceAttributes`.

-where the endpoint and resource attributes (see below) are specified.

 ### Endpoint

 The default endpoint is `http://localhost:4317/v1/logs`, which will send